The 19 Best Online Bachelor’s in Public Relations Programs

 California Baptist University maintains affiliation with the California Southern Baptist Convention.
 More than 9,000 students study within the 75 undergraduate, 31 master’s, and three doctorate degrees for working adults.

 Students may complete all courses online or through one of the educational service centers in Brea, Rancho Cucamonga, Riverside, and Temecula, though distance students have full access to academic support services like tutoring and career services.
 Faculty members offer online or in-person office hours.
 The Blackboard online learning platform allows students to utilize multimedia instructional resources in an asynchronous format.
 Discussion boards allow students to explore theories and key concepts through collaboration on group learning projects.
-California Baptist University is regionally accredited by the Western Association of Schools and Colleges.

 Geneva College, a private Presbyterian college in Beaver Falls, Pennsylvania, offers a public relations bachelor’s degree online through its adult program.
 The public relations curriculum includes a foundation in areas of digital and traditional communications, marketing, and crisis management, preparing graduates to take on numerous communications roles after graduation.
 The 120-credit undergraduate degree includes 36 required credits in communications and public relations.
 Geneva also offers electives in areas of organizational analysis and professional development.
 Foundations of Christian Thought and humanities courses help students develop their worldview from a biblical perspective.

 Students with prior college experience may transfer credits completed at regionally accredited schools.
-Geneva also offers college credit for military training, industry certifications, and professional development courses, all of which can accelerate a student’s progress toward graduation.
+Geneva also offers college credit for military training, industry certifications, and professional development courses, all which can accelerate a student’s progress toward graduation.

 Geneva College designed it’s 10 adult programs with working students in mind.
 Programs feature an accelerated format that allows students to complete their undergraduate degree in 16 months.
 Terms last about eight weeks and students may attend full or part time.
 The online learning system connects students to their instructors, classmates, and library resources.
 The school also provides students with Office 365 at no charge.

 The school maintains a 12:1 student to faculty ratio, ensuring students receive the attention and support they need.
 In addition, more than 75% of undergraduates take advantage of internship opportunities or other applied learning activities, gaining valuable hands-on experience before entering the field.
 The school boasts 96% of graduates have entered the workforce or enrolled in graduate school within one year of graduation.
-Geneva College is regionally accredited by the Middle States Association of Colleges and Schools.

 Students seeking a bachelor’s degree in public relations from Southern New Hampshire University in Manchester, New Hampshire learn to engage diverse audiences through a curriculum that focuses on written, verbal, and visual communications.
 With required courses in writing, public speaking, graphics and layout, and electronic public relations, students gain an understanding of business communication theory and the skills necessary to successfully apply those methods.